mathewmahoney/stake-web-sdk/README.md

 This is a web sdk that is convenient for you to develop a game in a declarative way.
 It is an optional way to build and launch your games on with [Stake Engine](https://engine.stake.com/) with some easy steps.
 It is powered by Svelte 5, PixiJS 8 and TurboRepo.

-- How to use: Start your own codebase based on this repo and change any source code as you need.
+- How to use: To have 100% freedom to any source code from this repo, start your own codebase based on this repo.
+You can change any source code as you need.

 # Table of Contents